 Removing it from your carpet can be one of the most difficult cleaning tasks since it produces an especially persistent, unpleasant odor and amber-colored stains, so here are a few things you can do to eliminate them when the “accident” has happened.

 1. One of the newest technologies for cleaning cat urine is to penetrate the soiled area and deactivate the odor with peroxide.
-Simply spray a product that consist a 3% hydrogen peroxide and wait about five minutes.
-After that use a clean white absorbent cloth, blot the area, pressing down firmly (do not rub) for 30 seconds.
+Spray a product that consists of 3% hydrogen peroxide and wait about five minutes.
+After that, use a clean white absorbent cloth, blot the area, pressing down firmly (do not rub) for 30 seconds.
 Repeat this blotting process until the area is dry.
 If the stain or odor persists, repeat the process.

 2. Baking soda works well to eliminate surface (but not deeply penetrated) odors.
 Dampen the area with clean water and then sprinkle baking soda over it.
 Rub the baking soda into the soiled area and let dry.
 Brush or vacuum to remove the dry material.

-3. Another option is the white vinegar.
-Mix together 1 quart warm water and 1/2 cup white vinegar, and dribble the mixture onto the stain.
+3. Another option is white vinegar.
+Mix 1-quart warm water and 1/2 cup white vinegar, and dribble the mixture onto the stain.
 Place dry towels over the stained area and put something heavy over the towels to increase the pressure.
-After some hours remove the towels and raise the nap of the carpet with a soft-bristled hairbrush.
-Note: Test the vinegar solution on a piece of fabric that is hidden from view - under the cushion or on the backside of the furniture.
+After some hours, remove the towels and raise the nap of the carpet with a soft-bristled hairbrush.
+Note: Test the vinegar solution on a piece of fabric hidden from view - under the cushion or on the furniture's backside.